tmpmachine/blog-posts/pacolemon/rop-devlogs/2-usage-with-deadline.md

 One of the questions arised by XG (PacoLemon team member) is how the system would work if it were used in a time-constrained case, a deadline.

-It's a good thing I've run an experiment on it before the brief.

 While the ROP time management system not designed for time-constrainted case, it can handle them just fine up to a certain level.

 # Result on A Week Long Experiment